 Investor Warning: All securities trading, whether in stocks, exchange-traded funds (“ETFs”), options, or other investment vehicles, is speculative in nature and involves substantial risk of loss.
 Robinhood Financial encourages its Customers to invest carefully and to use the information available at the websites of the SEC at http://www.sec.gov and FINRA at http://FINRA.org.

 We are about to dig down into detail in each of these areas.
-But if you are seeking a big picture perspective to make a quick decision, here it is!
+But if you are seeking a big picture perspective to make a quick decision, you can find that here:

 Betterment is “better” for:

-- Investors who want to build portfolios guided by traditional diversification rules.
+Investors who seek portfolios with traditional diversification rules

-- Investors who are not interested in a robo advisor that offers tax strategies.
+Investors who are not interested in automated tax strategies

 Robo Advisor Experience: Betterment vs Robinhood